Infectious Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 The Japanese encephalitis virus is a flavivirus and a mosquito-borne human pathogen.
 It is the world’s most important cause of viral encephalitis and is present in many countries in Asia, causing nearly 68,000 clinical cases every year.
 The case fatality rate can be as high as 30%.
 Permanent neurologic or psychiatric sequelae can occur in 30% to 50% of patients.
 Children are more frequently and severely affected.
 A paradigm shift in epidemiology has been observed as Japanese encephalitis is becoming increasingly common among adults due to expanding Japanese encephalitis transmission areas, improved control in children leading to more adult cases, and increased tourism to Japanese encephalitis risk areas.
-Several reports describe increasing numbers of cases of Japanese encephalitis among Western travelers returning from Asia.
-An observation noted that TLR3 gene polymorphism might confer host genetic susceptibility to Japanese encephalitis in Indian populations.
 The clinical features of Japanese encephalitis virus infection range from a nonspecific flu-like illness to a severe and often fatal meningoencephalomyelitis.
-MRI characteristically shows high-signal lesions in the thalamus and substantia nigra.
+MRI in patients with neuroinvasive disease characteristically shows high-signal lesions in the thalamus and substantia nigra.
 A report from China recorded 47 patients with Japanese encephalitis who presented with Guillain-Barré syndrome.
 In the majority, Guillain-Barré syndrome was of the acute motor axonal neuropathy variety.
-A study of 1626 patients with Japanese encephalitis (2016–2020) found 230 (14%) with peripheral nerve injury, leading to higher mortality (16%) and longer hospital stays (103).
+A study of 1626 patients with Japanese encephalitis (2016–2020) found 230 (14%) with peripheral nerve injury, leading to higher mortality (16%) and longer hospital stays (105).
 Japanese encephalitis infection can also trigger anti-N-methyl-d-aspartate receptor (NMDAR) immunoglobulin G (IgG) synthesis.
+Japanese encephalitis may rarely present with symmetrical quadriplegia or transverse myelitis, requiring high suspicion in atypical cases and travelers returning from endemic areas.
+Early diagnosis and supportive treatment aid recovery.
 No specific antiviral therapy is available for Japanese encephalitis.
-In a small trial, combination immunotherapy that included immunoglobulin, ribavirin, and interferon alpha-2b was effective.
+In a small trial, combination immunotherapy that included immunoglobulin, ribavirin, and interferon alpha 2b was effective.
 Treatment is otherwise mainly supportive and symptomatic.
-Intravenous immunoglobulin has been shown to augment the development of neutralizing antibodies in patients with Japanese encephalitis, and it may be used as a therapeutic agent in the future.
+Intravenous immunoglobulin has been shown to augment the development of neutralizing antibodies in patients with Japanese encephalitis, and it may warrant use as a therapeutic agent in the future.
 Vaccination of the population at risk is the method of choice for prevention.
 The inactivated mouse brain-derived vaccines have now been replaced by cell culture–based vaccines.
 In this article, the author has reviewed in detail the various aspects of Japanese encephalitis.

 • Japanese encephalitis virus is a neurotropic flavivirus that is the causative agent of the major mosquito-borne encephalitis in the world. | |